lukeswitz/AntiHunter/README.md

   - Rogue access point and suspicious beacon identification

 #### 2. Triangulation/Trilateration  (Distributed)
 Triangulation coordinates multiple AntiHunter nodes across a mesh network to achieve precise location tracking of target devices.
 Each node simultaneously scans for the specified target, recording signal strength (RSSI) and GPS coordinates, syncing RTCs for precision.
-Detection data is aggregated and forwarded to the command center for advanced trilateration processing.
+Detection data is aggregated and forwarded over mesh to the AP and command center for advanced trilateration processing.

 > [!NOTE]
 > EXPERIMENTAL: T114 small buffer and slow speed causes some latency.
 Using a Heltec v3 is recommended but not required.